import torchBasic PyTorch examples about error types

 Union = TP + FP + FN

-Looking at the Truth table of error types, we also can say or simplify the operation to Union = GT or Pred
+Looking at the Truth table of error types, we also can say or simplify the operation to Union = GT or Pred.

-We can play with Karnaugh map to found the same result, where A=Ground Truth
+We can play with Karnaugh map to found the same result, where A=Ground Truth and B=Prediction:

 - Truth table of Union function